bodrick/awesome/README.md

 *   [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 *   [shaikhsajid1111/facebook\_page\_scraper](https://github.com/shaikhsajid1111/facebook_page_scraper) - Scrapes facebook's pages front end with no limitations & provides a feature to turn data into structured JSON or CSV
-*   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-Completely separate team and codebase from the AI Web App builder https://gptengineer.app
+*   [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Platform to experiment with the AI Software Engineer.
+Terminal based.
+NOTE: Very different from https://gptengineer.app
 *   [FingerlessGlov3s/OPNsensePIAWireguard](https://github.com/FingerlessGlov3s/OPNsensePIAWireguard) - This script automates the process of getting Wireguard setup on OPNsense to connect to PIA's NextGen Wireguard servers.
 It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense setup.
 *   [Lissy93/portainer-templates](https://github.com/Lissy93/portainer-templates) - 🚢 500+ 1-click Portainer app templates
 *   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.